typescene/typescene.github.io/docs/ref/ManagedCoreEvent.md

 Event that is emitted for all managed objects after they are destroyed.

 **Note:** Handlers on objects that referenced the destroyed object will be unable to access the destroyed object through its own managed property, since the reference is immediately set to undefined.

+**Note:** This event is emitted by Typescene internally and should not be emitted by your application.